Benoit-mariet/Leaf_classification_using_tensorflow/README.md

 ### Known Issues:
 - **Low-Quality Images**: Model accuracy decreases with blurry or noisy images.
 - **Dataset Imbalance**: Limited samples for certain species or diseased leaves.
+- **Lack of image variety**: The photos are all taken in the same environnement.
+- **Speed of the code**: Both training and application can be limiting with their time of execution (non-industrial usage).

 ### How to Contribute:
 1. Fork the repository.